 The Group's activities cover all the links of the value chain: from production of combined feed, maintenance and breeding of chickens to production and sale of eggs and egg products.
-As at 31 December 2012 the production facilities of the Group include 32 poultry facilities (consisting of 19 egg laying farms, 10 hen rearing farms and 3 breeding farms), 6 feed mills, and 1 plant for manufacture of egg products.
-This vertically-integrated structure of the Group allows it to provide approximately 75% of its own fodder.
+As at 30 June 2013 the production facilities of the Group include 32 poultry facilities (consisting of 19 egg laying farms, 10 farms for growing young laying hens and 3 breeder farms), 6 fodder mills, 3 long-term egg storage facilities and 1 plant for manufacture of egg products.
+This vertically-integrated structure of the Group allows processing of approximately 95% of its own fodder.
 The Group's activities cover almost all the territory of Ukraine.

-In order to build a vertically-integrated group, reduce business risk and receive additional profit due to synergistic effect, the Group acquired a hen breeding concern.
+In order to build a vertically-integrated group, reduce business risk and gaine additional profit due to synergies, the Group acquired a hen breeding concern.
 This ensures breeding of the required number of high quality daily chickens and their timely delivery to factories.